DOT Background Checks

 Background Checks That Comply With DOT Regulations

-The FMCSA requires carriers to obtain motor vehicle records from each state in which the applicant has held a CDL license or permit in for the last three years.
-Procurement of a CDLIS report can provide the states where MVRs should be obtained.
+The FMCSA requires carriers to obtain motor vehicle records from each state in which the applicant has held a CDL license or permit for the last three years.
+The procurement of a CDLIS report can provide the states where MVRs should be obtained.
 Within 30 days of employment, copies of the records must be added to the applicant’s driver qualification file.
 If none were collected, it must be documented that no such MVRs exist.
-An annual MVR is also required during the driver’s continued employment.
+An annual Motor Vehicle Report (MVR) is also required during the driver’s continued employment.

 Each carrier is required to investigate the applicant’s past three years of work history for the following: